aupasana/vedanta-old/pages/syllabus/online.md

 {::options parse_block_html="true" /}

-The timeline below is based on 3 classes a week for approximately 36 weeks a year.
+The timeline below is based on 108 classes a year (3 classes a week for 36 weeks).

 | year  | weeks | text                     |                                  |     |         |
 |:-----:|:-----:| ------------------------ | -------------------------------- | --- | ------- |